biasedbit/BBBootstrap/README.md

 Make sure you check out the docs on the `Docs/html` folder for a comprehensive listing and description on each of the classes in this project and how they can save you a ton of time.

+> Pardon the absence of documentation on this readme for the time being; just hit the html docs, they have everything you need.

 ## Contents